microsoft/WhatTheHack/xxx-DynatraceOnAzure/Student/Challenge-04.md

 In addition to monitoring your Azure workloads using OneAgent, Dynatrace provides integration with Azure Monitor which adds infrastructure monitoring to gain insight even into serverless application scenarios.

-Dynatrace brings value by enriching the data from Azure Monitor by extending observability into the platform with additional metrics for cloud infrastructure, load balancers, API Management Services, and more.

-These metrics are managed by Dynatrace's AI engine automatically and this extended observability improves operations, reduces MTTR and increases innovation.
+Dynatrace enhances the data from Azure Monitor by adding additional metrics for cloud infrastructure, load balancers, and API Management Services, among others.
+These metrics are automatically managed by Dynatrace's AI engine, improving operations, reducing MTTR, and fostering innovation.

 Here is an example from another environment on Azure Monitor screen looks like: